 However, there are many more bloggers and Youtubers out there, so here’s a list of others that you may also want to check out:

 - Ability Store Blog – This blog is from a store that sells aids and gadgets to help disabled people live and enjoy their time independently.
-But they also post general advice for people with disabilities, and have guest posts from disabled bloggers sharing their experiences too, including me.
+But they also post general advice for disabled people, including guest posts from disabled bloggers like myself.

 - Accessibility Insights